MarlinFirmware/MarlinDocumentation/_development/coding_standards.md

 Comments are good, but avoid over-commenting. _Never_ try to explain _how_ your code works in a comment: it's much better to write the code so that the working is obvious, and it's a waste of time to explain badly written code.

 Generally, you want your comments to explain _what_ your code does, not _how_.
 Keep comments inside a function body short.
 If a function is so complex that you need to separately comment parts of it, consider splitting it up into simpler units.
 Make small comments to note or warn about something particularly clever (or ugly), but avoid excess.
-Reserve detailed comments for the head of the function, telling people what it does, and possibly _why_ it does it.
+Reserve detailed comments for the head of the function, explaining what it does, and possibly _why_ it does it.

  - Use Doxygen-style comments for functions, classes, and other defined entities, and concentrate documentation in the `.h` files.